 - Stick to using well-lit ATMs that are located in secure places such as bank branches and airports.

 - Try wiggling the ATM slot to ensure that it feels like a “real” part of the machine.
+Check the keypad for tampering.

 - Cover the keypad with your other hand as you enter your PIN in case a small camera is recording your button presses.

-Securing Your Passport
+Secure Your Passport

 Your passport is your most important possession while on the road and should be treated as such.
 Although a passport can be replaced with cost and effort while traveling, you certainly don’t want to deal with emergency bureaucracy while on a trip.
 Even passports that have been reported stolen could lead to potential identity theft years later.

-Keep your passport safe:
+Keep your passport safe with the following tips:

 - If you decide to leave your passport at the hotel, put it into the room safe or a lockbox at reception.
 At the very least, hide it well in the room.